 PROGRAM GOAL: Central library's educational programs improve employment opportunities and quality of life for those with low English proficiency and limited resources.
 To support critical life skill development and digital literacy, library staff prioritize services such as tech access; one-on-one tech help; job search help, training and resources; literacy resources; and classes for youth and adults.
-Library crisis intervention services and peer support services perform both intervention and resource or service referrals for members of the public experiencing houselessness and other challenges.
+Library crisis intervention services perform both intervention and resource and service referrals for members of the public experiencing houselessness and other crises.